SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/Map/insert.md

 ---
-title: Map insert(String key, String value)
+title: crmscript_ref_Map_insert_String_key_String_value
-path: /EJScript/Classes/Map/Member functions/Map insert(String key, String value)
+description: Map.insert(String key, String value)
-intellisense: 1
+intellisense: Map.insert
-classref: 1
 sortOrder: 529
 keywords: insert(String,String)
+so.topic: reference
 ---

 Insert a new key-value pair in the map.
 This function will reset the internal iterator in the map.